akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 Note that stopped entities will be started again when a new message is targeted to the entity.

-If 'on stop' backoff supervision strategy is used, a final termination message must be set and used for passivation, see @ref:[Supervision](general/supervision.md#sharding)
+If 'on stop' backoff supervision strategy is used, a final termination message must be set and used for passivation, see @ref:[Backoff supervisor and sharding](fault-tolerance.md#sharding)

 ## Graceful Shutdown